stefanvictora/hue-scheduler/docs/light_configuration.md

 - `w = 1` → exactly `b`
 - `w = 0.5` → midpoint between `a` and `b`

 A common use is blending a solar time with a fixed clock time: `mix(sunrise, 07:30, 0.35)` takes sunrise but pulls it 35% toward `07:30` — so the schedule still moves with the seasons, but much more gently.
+The result is always between the two endpoints.
 You can also blend two solar times directly: `mix(golden_hour, sunset, 0.5)`.
-The order of `a` and `b` does not matter — the result is always between the two.

 **Why use it:** If you like solar-based schedules but want them to behave more like a stable routine (e.g., "around 07:30, but still season-aware"), `mix` **narrows the seasonal range**.
 However, since both values are recalculated fresh each day, day-to-day jumps are not smoothed out.